Aurora Grace

 California State Polytechnic University, Humboldt, B.S.
 Environmental Science & Management, Emphasis: Environmental Education & Interpretation; Minor: American Sign Language & Special Populations; Sierra College, A.S.
 Sustainability Science

 After growing up in Sacramento, CA, Mariah made the decision to relocate to Humboldt County, CA, to pursue a B.S. in environmental science.
 Mariah is deeply passionate about promoting environmental stewardship and awareness through environmental education.
 Her specific interests lie in place-based learning, graphic interpretation, volunteer coordination, and community-led programs.
-These passions drew her to WSP and the Eureka Office, attracted by its impressive track record as a career development program.
-She saw the opportunity to contribute to watershed recovery, environmental education, support her fellow team members, and assist in restoration event planning and coordination.
-A fun fact about Mariah is her wealth of environmental education experience, spanning Humboldt & Sacramento Counties, Yellowstone National Park, Rocky Mountain National Park, and even international locations.
+These passions drew her to WSP and the Eureka Office for a second term, attracted by its impressive track record as a career development program.
+She saw the opportunity to continue contributing to watershed recovery, environmental education, support her fellow team members, and assist in restoration event planning and coordination.
+A fun fact about Mariah is her wealth of environmental education experience, which spans Humboldt & Sacramento Counties, Yellowstone National Park, Rocky Mountain National Park, and even international locations.
 Outside of work, Mariah enjoys foraging, reading, hiking, and spending quality time with friends.

 Placed at: CA Department of Fish & Wildlife Coastal Watershed Planning and Assessment Program